jasny/persist-core/README.md

 information about the structure of the entity.
 Metadata should be considered static as it describes all the entities of a certain type.

 Metadata for a class might contain the table name where data should be stored.
 Metadata for a property might contain the data type, whether or not it is required and the property description.

-Jasn DB support defining metadata through annotations by using [Jasny\Meta](http://www.github.com/jasny/meta).
+Jasny DB support defining metadata through annotations by using [Jasny\Meta](http://www.github.com/jasny/meta).

 ```php
 /**